tfpf/graph-plot/README.md

 ```

 ### DPI Settings
-If the plot doesn't look quite right, try playing around with the DPI settings.
+If the plot doesn't look quite right, try playing around with the DPI parameter
-Changing the DPI parameter of a graph is demonstrated in the file
+before adjusting anything else.
+In the file `dandy.mplstyle`, search for
-`examples.py`.
+`figure.dpi` and change the number next to it.

 ### Essential Discontinuities and Jump Discontinuities
 There are two types of discontinuities most graph plotters struggle with: